ramonaharrison/nyt-android-workshop/intro-to-android-development.md

     class NewsViewHolder(val headline: TextView) : RecyclerView.ViewHolder(headline)

     override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): NewsViewHolder {
+        // Called when a new, empty view is created
     }

     override fun getItemCount(): Int {

-    }
+        // Tells the recycler view how many items to display }

     override fun onBindViewHolder(holder: NewsViewHolder, position: Int) {

-    }
+        // Called when a view is about to be scrolled on to the screen }
 }
 ```